 Main Page Content

-The Veterans Affairs Office at The College at Brockport is located within the Financial Aid Office on the main floor of Rakov Center for Student Services.
-Review our campus map.
+The Veterans Affairs Office at The College at Brockport is located within the Financial Aid Office on the main floor of Rakov Center for Student Services, in the Division of Enrollment Management and Student Affairs.

 This website is designed to provide information about the veterans educational benefits available to veterans and children of veterans who plan on attending The College at Brockport.
 Information such as U.S. Department of Veterans Affairs programs, how to request a military transcript, grants and scholarships, and institutional benefits such as bill deferrals and parking discounts.
 Please scroll down for more information.